Thairath Online

 Understanding the Heat Index: At What Temperature Does It Become a Health Hazard?

-Period of extreme heat In Thailand, many people may have heard the term “ heat index ” used in weather forecasts and health warnings, especially during unusually hot seasons, which can affect health if exposed outdoors for long periods.
+Period of extreme heat In Thailand, many people may have heard the term “ Heat Index ” used in weather forecasts and health warnings, especially during unusually hot summer periods that can impact health if staying outdoors too long.

-Thairath Online will help explain what the heat index is and at what level it becomes dangerous to the body, helping you take proper precautions against extreme heat risks.
+Thairath Online will help explain what the Heat Index is and at what level it starts to become dangerous to the body, enabling appropriate protection against extreme heat risks.

-The heat index (Heat Index) indicates the temperature the human body actually “feels” at a given time.
-It depends not only on air temperature but also factors in relative humidity.
+The Heat Index is a value that indicates the temperature the human body “actually feels” at a given time.
+It does not depend solely on air temperature but also factors in the relative humidity.

-When it is hot and humid, the body's sweat evaporates less effectively, reducing heat dissipation, making us feel hotter than the actual temperature, and increasing risks of health issues such as
+When the air is hot and humid, sweat evaporates less easily, making it harder for the body to cool down.
+This causes us to feel hotter than the actual temperature and increases the risk of health issues such as

 • heat exhaustion,